cogentcore/core/README.md

 * all builtin defaults should use units.Value and other raw values instead of strings

+* maybe not: need general Node2D Apply, Revert methods, for e.g., text fields when the user presses Ok

 * Missing Widgets, in rough order of importance / ease -- see http://doc.qt.io/qt-5/qtquickcontrols2-differences.html for ref
 	+ sub-menus -- should just work??
-	+ SplitView -- almost..
-	+ RadioButton -- checkbox + mutex logic
+	+ RadioButton -- checkbox + mutex logic -- everyone within same parent is mutex -- easy
 	+ Toolbar / ToolButton -- just a layout really, with some styling?
 	+ ProgressBar -- very simple
 	+ ToolTip